Define the Structure

 To make Olgnuur drop this particular item when he is killed, we’ll create a droplist in ATCS.

 Olgnuur will drop a few more items when killed, to provide some loot for the player to collect.
-Notice how all of them have 100% chance of being dropped, and in particular the map itself - it could break the quest if Olgnuur could be killed but would not always drop the map.
-Quest items should always have 100% drop chance.
+Notice how all of them have a 100% chance of being dropped, and in particular, the map itself - it could break the quest if Olgnuur could be killed, but would not always drop the map.
+Quest items should always have a 100% drop chance.

 Last updated